 (3) For the purposes of this section —

-“bankers’ books” has the same meaning as in the Evidence Act 1906.
+bankers’ books has the same meaning as in the Evidence Act 1906.

 16. Construction of references

 Subject to this Act, if any written law (other than this Act) or any document, whenever made or executed or any register established or kept under any Act contains any reference express or implied to Challenge, the reference is, on and after the commencement time to be read and construed as a reference to Westpac, unless the context otherwise requires.